Skip to main content

 The Core Pool

 The Core Pool is the protocol treasury.
-It takes a 5% (500 bps) slice on both outcomes — 5% of the TRUE yield distribution and 5% of the FALSE 35% forfeit capture.
+It takes a 5% (500 bps) slice on both outcomes — 5% of the TRUE fee distribution and 5% of the FALSE forfeited-yield capture.
 It accumulates protocol revenue from all narrative resolutions across all chains and is controlled by the treasury multisig.
 Post-TGE, the Core Pool will distribute revenue to $MAGMA stakers (a V4 feature) — see Token Economics.

 The Echo Pool

 The Echo Pool is the protocol's community yield distribution — a weekly prize draw funded primarily by the DeFi yield generated by backing capital across the protocol.
-It also absorbs the Seam (creator-royalty) share of the FALSE forfeit: on a FALSE resolution there is no creator royalty, so that 37% (3700 bps) of the 35% capture routes to the Echo Pool instead of the Seam Pool.
+It also absorbs the bulk of the FALSE forfeited-yield capture: on a FALSE resolution the incorrect backer keeps all principal and forfeits only realized yield, and the remainder of that capture (after Core's 5%) routes to the Echo Pool.

 The Echo Pool is not an airdrop and not a fixed emission schedule.
 It fills based on how much conviction capital is actively locked: more capital committed to narratives means more yield generated means a larger Echo Pool.
 Pool size is directly proportional to active backing volume.